Weddings, Baptisms and Funerals

 The answer to that question is dependent on what you would like within the service.

 The basic fees for the wedding service are approximately £500 (although they do vary slightly from year to year) On top of this there are fees for an organist, flowers, lighting and various other sundry fees.
 The average church wedding including all the above fees would be in the region of £500 - £600 although as stated previously this can vary.
-Fr David will be pleased to go into further details when you contact him.
+Fr Josh will be pleased to go into further details when you contact him.

 At a marriage service